Navybits/grow-doc/docs/index.md

 ### Styles

-In `imports/custom/startup/client/skin.less` define your styling rules then wrap them with one class, as in the following example.
+In `imports/custom/startup/client/skin.less` define your styling rules then wrap them with one main class, as in the following example.

 ```less
 @import "../../../../client/lib/base/lib/bootstrap/mixins.import.less";